 Six Other Reading Intervention Program in MaxScholar

 MaxReading helps to develop reading, highlighting, outline and writing skills while teaching vocabulary, reading retention and reading comprehension.
 Once your child selects one of the 13 levels and a chapter of a book, they can work through a series of activities to help practise these skills.
 There are also three games that they can play: hangman, definitions and word search.
 I really like that there are a variety topics to choose from to meet the interests and ages of children.
-My son would be able to start on the first level as he would need to look at a photo and answer some questions, which can be read to him.
+My youngest son would be able to start on the first level as he would need to look at a photo and answer some questions, which can be read to him.

 MaxWords helps to develop your child’s vocabulary and spelling by getting them to build words when learning roots, prefixes, suffixs and syllabicaion rules.